iiasa/Condor_run_R/README.md

 For submission, you in addition need a local [HT Condor installation](https://research.cs.wisc.edu/htcondor/downloads/) and [7-Zip](https://www.7-zip.org/) (on Windows) or the `p7zip` package (on Linux) install.
 A recent version of both is required since some of their newer features are used.

 Test that `condor_status`, `Rscript`, and `7z` can be invoked from the command line.
 When this does not work, add the appropriate installation directories to your `PATH` environment variable.
+[See here](https://iiasa.github.io/GLOBIOM/R.html#setting-environment-variables) for instructions on how to do so.

 ## Test
 To check your installation, run the test in the `tests` subdirectory.
 Each test can be started by running the cross-platform script `test.bat`.